Topological quantum field theory structure on symplectic cohomology: Exact contact hypersurfaces

 For a disc cotangent bundle $W\!=\!DT^*L$ these conditions are satisfied if $\dim L\!\geq\!
-4$. \end{lemma} \begin{proof} If no such $C$ existed, \ref{Subsection Stretching of the neck} implies the existence of an isolated punctured Floer cylinder capped off by at least one holomorphic plane in $\overline{W}$.
-But $(2n-3)-|x|\geq 1$, so Remark \ref{Remark transversality for neck stretching} implies that the cylinder cannot have punctures, contradiction.
+4$. \end{theorem} \begin{proof} If no such $C$ existed, the Section \ref{Subsection Stretching of the neck} implies the existence of an isolated punctured Floer cylinder capped off by at least one holomorphic plane in $\overline{W}$.
+But $(2n-3)-|x|\geq 1$, so Remark \ref{Remark transversality for neck stretching} implies that the cylinder cannot have punctures, which is a contradiction.